NASA-AMMOS/timecraftjs/README.md

 `Module` and `FS` are created by Emscripten to interact directly with the ported C code and with the simulated C file system.
 Avoid using them unless you have read the [Interacting With Code](http://kripken.github.io/emscripten-site/docs/porting/connecting_cpp_and_javascript/Interacting-with-code.html) and [preamble.js](http://kripken.github.io/emscripten-site/docs/api_reference/preamble.js.html#ccall) sections of the Emscripten documentation.

 ## Loading Kernels

+In order to load an read kernels the data must be loaded into the virtual Emscripten file system as a binary buffer.
+Files can be loaded an read into Spice immediately or files can be placed into the file system and read in later.r

 ### In the Browser